josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, machine learning modeling, and reporting.
 You will refine this diagram as you proceed.

-    After speaking with its supportive team at Microsoft, AWT decided that Azure would in fact be the right choice for their platform.
+    After speaking with its supportive team at Microsoft, MT decided that Azure would in fact be the right choice for their platform.
 They decided to load data into blob storage; explore and prepare it using Spark SQL on Azure Databricks; train a model within Azure Databricks; export the model, save it to Azure Machine Learning Model Management and operationalize as a containerized web service in Azure Container Service; and visualize the result using a map visualization in Power BI.

     ![This is the high-level overview diagram of the end-to-end solution.](media/high-level-overview.png 'High-level overview diagram')